Heroic Warriors

 The most intriguing find so far comes from David and Darren Fowler, who first bought the figure about 17 years ago.
 Theirs is the only example known to date to come bagged with weapons and a buy three, get one free offer from Mattel.
 According to the offer, the purchases had to have been made between January 2, 1982 and June 30, 1983, and submitted proofs of purchase postmarked by July 15 1983.
 In the terms set out in the coupon, Mattel would send one random toy from the selected category (Barbie, Dazzle, Monchhichi, or Masters of the Universe).
 Those dates, plus the inclusion of the maroon Man-E-Weapons, makes me think this figure might have been released in 1983, even if it was actually manufactured earlier (it has a date stamp of 1981, like other first wave figures released in 1982).

 The figure also has two manufacturing details that seem characteristic of figures that came out either late in 1982 or early in 1983.
 The first is his belly button, which is perfectly formed.
 Early 1982 He-Man figures had irregular-looking belly buttons, and starting sometime in 1983 they started doing away with the belly button altogether, so this version looks like those He-Man figures released in the middle, where the belly button was normalized.
-He-Man figures from that era also started having boots that were dipped in paint rather than sprayed, so the paint comes up all the way to the top of his boots, with no overspray.
+He-Man figures from that era also started having boots that look “dipped” in paint rather than sprayed (probably this is just an improvement made to the paint masking technique), so the paint comes up all the way to the top of his boots, with no overspray.
 Savage He-Man has the “dipped” boots.
 For further reading on that topic, see this article.

-To me this seems like the most plausible source for the mysterious Savage He-Man.
-However, the offer doesn’t specify what figure will be given, and there is no known packaging associated with it, so we really can’t be certain.
+To me this seems like the most plausible source for the mysterious Savage He-Man (update: this is confirmed in information added later to this article, toward the end).
+However, the offer doesn’t specify what figure will be given, and there is no known packaging associated with it (update: it now appears this was mailed direct from Mattel in a brown mailer envelope, with the figure itself in a clear plastic bag – see the end of the article for more on that).

 Perhaps a more interesting question is why the figure was produced in the first place.
 Why would Mattel have produced a brown-haired He-Man with darker-colored boots and loin cloth?
 As you can imagine there are many theories.
 The most popular and persistent theory to date has probably been the notion that He-Man was originally Conan the Barbarian, and he was given a different paint job at the last minute so Mattel could reuse him for He-Man.
 And indeed, Conan Properties International (CPI) thought the same thing, and sued Mattel over it in 1984.
 CPI lost that case, partly because they were laying claim to some generic attributes that could also apply to a dozen different heroes in the sword and sorcery genre.